Cabin

 Saugerties

 Located in Saugerties, this cabin is in a rural area and on a river.
-Hunter Mountain and Kaaterskill Falls are worth checking out if an activity is on the agenda.
-Kiwanis Ice Arena and Mountain Top Arboretum are also worth visiting.
+Catskill State Park and Bristol Beach State Park reflect the area's natural beauty and area attractions include Kiwanis Ice Arena and Mountain Top Arboretum.
+Looking to enjoy an event or a game while in town?
+See what's going on at HITS-on-the-Hudson, or consider a night out at Byrdcliffe Barn.
 Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Saugerties, NY